The Basics

 Images: Image sizes and cropping on the website

 Images play a crucial role on a website, but it can sometimes be difficult to determine the correct file sizes and image dimensions and to figure out how to crop images.
 This article presents best practices for using images in ChurchDesk templates and provides general tips and tricks for using images on a website.
 Basic information about the Image Module can be found here.
-On this page: Image size and file size (generaFew readersChange your favicon image
+On this page: Image size and file size (generaSome readersChange your favicon image

 Images are an indispensable part of every website.
 They visualize content, break up text, and evoke emotions.
 In this article, you'll learn how to effectively use the Image module in the ChurchDesk editor to embed individual images on your website.
 We'll show you how to add images, insert links and alt-texts, and customize the module's design to ensure an appealing and professional image presentation.
-On this page: Customizing content Customizing local design More settingsFew readersSocial media links module
+On this page: Customizing content Customizing local design More settings | Tip:Few readersSocial media links module

 This article explains how to use the "Instagram Feed" module in ChurchDesk to display images from your Instagram account directly on your website.
 Every time you add a new image to Instagram, it will automatically appear in the Instagram Feed module as well.
 We will guide you through the connection steps, design options, and settings.
 There are several ways to display Instagram on your website: Connecting to Instagram via the "Instagram Feed" module Connecting to Instagram via the "HTML mFew readersMap module

 On this page: Content Design Settings The List module provides a great way of presenting content on your website, such as the services you provide or products you have on offer.
 You can add a List module by selecting List under the category Text and structure in the Add module overlay.
 Hover the module and click the pencil icon in the tab above the module to edit your list.
-You cFew readersSearch module
+You cFew readersFacebook modules

 On this page: Facebook like Facebook share Facebook post Facebook video Facebook comments Facebook page embed Use the Facebook modules to include different actions via Facebook on your website.
-You can add Facebook modules by selecting Facebook like, Facebook share, Facebook post, Facebook video, Facebook comments or Facebook page embed under the category Social media in the Add module overlay. (https://storage.crisp.chat/users/helpdesk/website/be3725c5cc2ea800/Few readersWhat is a widget?
+You can add Facebook modules by selecting Facebook like, Facebook share, Facebook post, Facebook video, Facebook comments or Facebook page embed under the category Social media in the Add module overlay. , not from the editor.
+You can then integrate the widgets both on a ChurchDesk website and on an externally operated website.
+If you would liFew readersGallery

 Want to enhance your website with appealing photo galleries?
 In this article, we'll guide you step-by-step through creating and customizing your photo galleries.
 Learn how to add and edit images and adjust the design to your preferences.
 In this article, we'll show you: How do I add a new gallery?
 How do I add or adjust images in my gallery?
-The most important design options for the gallery (1-the-most-iFew readersHow to create a slider
+[The most important design options for the gallery](#1-the-most-iFew readersHow to create a slider

 A slider, also known as a carousel, is a dynamic element on a website that allows for the presentation of various content such as images, text, or videos in a limited area.
 You can think of a slider as a slideshow that is integrated directly into your website.
 The content either changes automatically or can be manually controlled by your visitors using navigation arrows or dots.
-This type of presentation allows you to ensure that important content or offers are brought into focus one after anothFew readers
+This type of presentation allows you to ensure that important content or offers are brought into focus one after anothFew readersImage list module (with individual links)

 Creating and Setting up Pages